OpenArabicPE/generate_metadata-through-iteration/README.md

 1. Input:
 	- Input is a TEI file with at least one `<biblStruct>` element upon which the iteration is run.
+    - The input file can either be written manually or
+        1. Enter reference data to a Zotero library and make use of the below tagging scheme
+        2. Export data from Zotero as MODS
+        3. Automatically convert MODS to `<tei:biblStruct>` using [`convert_mods-to-tei_functions.xsl`](https://github.com/OpenArabicPE/convert_tei-to-bibliographic-data/blob/master/xslt/convert_mods-to-tei_functions.xsl) in the repository [https://github.com/OpenArabicPE/convert_tei-to-bibliographic-data](https://github.com/OpenArabicPE/convert_tei-to-bibliographic-data)
 2. Iteration:
 	- Based on the input file
 	- A small set of parameters (that could potentially be integrated into the TEI input):